Keyboard shortcuts

 • AuthorityEffects: Authority-specific operations, central to Aura's identity model

-• FlowBudgetEffects: Privacy budget management, unique to Aura's information flow control (aura-wot)
+• FlowBudgetEffects: Privacy budget management, unique to Aura's information flow control (aura-authorization)

-• AuthorizationEffects: Biscuit token evaluation, tied to Aura's capability system (aura-wot)
+• AuthorizationEffects: Biscuit token evaluation, tied to Aura's capability system (aura-authorization)

 • GuardianEffects: Recovery protocol operations